Skip to Content

 ● Low Profile Cutter

-The next type of chainsaw chain is the low profile cutter variant.
-They have round-teeth and are usually very safe, thanks to a chain design that prevents kickback.
-But while you can use these types of chains on any type of wood, you would not realize high cutting speeds as is the case with full chisel cutters.
-Low profile cutters are recommended to inexperienced woodworkers because apart from the low of risk kickback, you have to sharpen them less frequently.
-These chains will last longer compared to other variants on the market.
+The next type of chainsaw chain is the low-profile cutter variant.
+They have round teeth and are usually very safe, thanks to a chain design that prevents kickback.
+But while you can use these chains on any wood, you would not realize high cutting speeds, as with total chisel cutters.

 ● Semi-Chisel Cutters

-The third type of chainsaw chains are the semi-chisel cutters that have round corners and cut wood at a relatively slow speed compared to full chisel cutters.
-If you are looking for something that would suit your softwood sawing needs, go for semi-chisel cutters.
 These blade types are also ideal for all seasons.
 Whether you want to cut frozen, dry, or dirty wood, they are the go-to options for most commercial woodworkers.
-Moreover, compared to low profile and full profile chainsaws, semi-chisel cutters are relatively safe, thanks to the minimized kickback risk.
+Moreover, semi-chisel cutters are relatively safe compared to low-profile and full-profile chainsaws, thanks to the minimized kickback risk.

-Chainsaw Numbers: Find a Suitable Replacement Chainsaw Chain?
+Chainsaw Numbers: Find a Suitable Replacement Chainsaw Chain.

-If you check the specifications for a chainsaw chain or check your chainsaw bar, you will see that they mention all kinds of numbers.
+If you check the specifications for a chainsaw chain or your chainsaw bar, you will see that they mention all kinds of numbers.
 What do the numbers mean?
 Well, chainsaw blades vary in style/design, size, and teeth combination.
-If you want to buy a new chain that will fit your chainsaw you have to carefully look at them to make sure that the chain will fit your bar.
-You can also locate these numbers on the chainsaw bar or if you didn’t change your bar yet find them in the user manual.

 ● The chainsaw chain pitch